 Geographically, its service area covers over 275,000 acres and nearly 25,000 enrolled tribal members.
 The newest outreach site in Washburn has also increased the number of non-tribal members enrolling.
 Such a large service area presents some significant challenges for a small college such as LCOOCC.
 Each remote site serves a very distinct community.
 The pool from which to draw college faculty and staff is limited, as are the funds the college can commit to recruitment, salaries and ongoing professional development.

 Academics and Students

-LCOOCC offers six Associate of Arts degree programs, four Associate of Applied Science programs, six Associate of Science programs and eight certificate programs.
+LCOOCC offers six associate of arts degree programs, four associate of applied science degree programs, six associate of science degree program, and eight certificate programs.
 To facilitate students’ transfer into baccalaureate programs, the college has developed articulation and transfer agreements with several four-year institutions including the University of Wisconsin-Superior, University of Wisconsin-Eau Claire, University of Wisconsin-River Falls, College of St. Scholastica and National American University.
 An additional agreement with the University of Wisconsin-Stout is in development.

 LCOOCC enrolls nearly 500 students each year at its four sites.
 Fifty-seven percent enroll full-time.
 Non-traditional students make up a large part of the student population with Native Americans representing 73 percent of the student population, and students over 25 years old representing 64 percent of all students.
 Female students outnumber male students 69 percent to 31 percent, respectively.

 The college employs 17 full-time faculty and 46 part-time faculty to teach.
-Academic outcomes have remained steady, with 57 student attaining an associate degree in 2006 and 54 earning associate degrees in 2010.
+Academic outcomes have remained steady, with 57 students attaining an associate's degree in 2006 and 54 earning associates' degrees in 2010.